 As we neared the lower level, one thing struck me: At intervals of maybe two or three minutes, I’d hear a woman scream and break into uncontrolled laughter.
 “What the…?”
 I wondered.

 And then I reached the restroom, then the stall—and I heard myself scream, then break into uncontrolled laughter.
+This wasn’t anything I’d ever seen our plumbers, Absolute Draining & Plumbing, offering to install for us and thank goodness for that!

 Let’s take a step back: All of Europe is an adventure in bathroom innovation and ingenuity.
 One sits or straddles or stoops.
 One flushes by means of a floor pedal or a ceiling pull cord or a wall lever or a tank-top push button, or two push buttons (for #1 or #2).
 Sometimes a self-cleaning toilet seat scrubs itself, or a seat motor pulls a fresh plastic sleeve around the seat, readying for the next customer.